-For Blender 2.8, Split, the ability to separate elements whilst maintaining their local relationship, has been moved from the Vertex menu and now as a ‘mesh’ function, is found in the Mesh menu when Edit Mode is active (whilst editing a mesh object) – split is essentially no longer specifically associated with breaking vertices.
+For newer versions of Blender, Split, the ability to separate elements whilst maintaining their local relationship, is now a ‘mesh’ function and has been moved from the Vertex menu to the Mesh menu when Edit Mode is active (whilst editing a mesh object) – Split is essentially no longer specifically associated with breaking vertices.

 Design note: although similar Split differs from Separate, which would detach the same selection into a completely independent and editable object (would require specific selection before being edited).